Ross v. Inslee: Improving the Treatment and Release of NGRI Patients

 Most significantly, the Ross Settlement Agreement states that Conditional Release with community supervision should be prioritized over extended hospitalization when patients are ready.
 Similarly, patients who are no longer dangerous or who no longer require hospitalization will be prioritized in the discharge process.
 DSHS has agreed to provide patients with an individualized treatment plan upon admission, care in the least restrictive clinically appropriate setting, and to base care decisions exclusively on clinical judgment.

 The State hired experts to perform a thorough review of Washington's forensic mental health system.
-In their report, The Groundswell Report, the State's experts made several recommendations including an overhaul of services for NGRI aquittees in Washington.
-One of the most notable findings was that NGRI patients were more likely to be released to the coronor's office, than to the community on conditional release (Groundswell Report, page 44).
+In their report, The Groundswell Report [PDF], the State's experts made several recommendations including an overhaul of services for NGRI aquittees in Washington.
+One of the most notable findings was that NGRI patients were more likely to be released to the coronor's office, than to the community on conditional release (The Groundswell Report, page 44).

-Plaintiffs filed their lawsuit challenging the constitutionality of treatment and release planning of patients adjudicated Not Guilty by Reason of Insanity (“NGRI”) at the state psychiatric hospitals.
+Plaintiffs filed their lawsuit [PDF] challenging the constitutionality of treatment and release planning of patients adjudicated NGRI at the state psychiatric hospitals.
 The lawsuit focused on legal barriers and process improvements to make sure patients get the treatment they need to get better and be released back home when they are ready.